KyperTech/generator-kyper-react/README.md

-# generator-webpack-redux-react
+# generator-kyper-react

-Generator for a webpack-redux-react project with sub-generators for Components, Containers(Redux linked component), as well as Redux Actions and Reducers.
+Generator for a React projects that use Redux and are bundled with Webpack.
+There are also sub-generators for Components, Containers(Redux linked component), as well as Redux Actions and Reducers.

 ## Getting Started
 1. Install yeoman if you don't have it: using `npm install -g yo`

-1. Install Generator:  `npm install -g generator-webpack-redux-react`
+1. Install Generator:  `npm install -g generator-kyper-react`

 ## Creating a project